jyg/mob/README.md

 All the native pd GUIs will be exported.
 They must interact with the patch only with their rcv and snd channel names (wired connections not tested).

 Save your patch.
 Click on red button, [mob] creates dynamically the needed wrappers in the patch.
-The name for the generated graphical interface file is the name of the patch but with the *.mmp extension.
+The default name for the generated graphical interface file is the name of the patch but with the *.mmp extension.
 Copy both *.pd and *.mmp files to your mobile device (MobMuPlat directory).

 That's all !